ladybug-tools/spider-gbxml-viewers-for-openstudio/sandbox/spider-gbxml-gallery/README.md

 ### Features

-* Automagically find all the repositories (up to 100) belonging to a GitHub user or organization
+* Auto-magically find all the repositories (up to 100) belonging to a GitHub user or organization
 * Three organizations are pre-selected
 	* NREL
 	* Ladybug Tools